mimoduo/mimogear/docs/js/trigger.md

 #Trigger

-A trigger provides a way of enabling a class on the body element after clicking a specified element.
+A trigger provides a way of enabling a class on the body element after clicking a specified trigger element.

 ##Usage With All Default Options Shown